fpdavis/MTOvJoyFeeder/README.md

 * Normalized and wired up Z Axis

 * Wired up Diagonals on DPad for XBox Controller
-* Validated All XBox inputs - Guide Button is the only one left to wire up.
+* Validated All XBox inputs - Guide Button is the only one left to wire up

+* Upgraded packages
+* Added shell for Windows Service
+* Moved console application to its own directory